AhmadHamze/hugo-toha-source/content/posts/mathematics/diffusion/index.md

 The physical particles in the diffusion equation go back to their initial position after some time, this is the same for the random walker, on average, the walker goes back to its initial position after some time.

 We just saw a discrete model simulating a continuous phenomenon, this is a common theme in simulation, many real world phenomena can be modeled using discrete models.

+> You can find the code for the simulation [here](https://github.com/AhmadHamze/simple-simulations)